 Essential reading: Top fitness trackers and health gadgets

 Now we are getting a tweaked version of that.
-Watch GT Runner was announced at Huawei’s product launch event yesterday.
+Watch GT Runner was originally unveiled at Huawei’s product launch event in November.
+It is only now that it is being made available for purchase in a select number of countries.

 Huawei Watch GT Runner – what you need to know